OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 -   FIM coverage to collect functional data

 The verification infrastructure can be found [here](https://github.com/OFS/ofs-f2000x-pl/verification) for evaluation and use.
-Please refer to the [Simulation User Guide: OFS for Agilex® 7 SoC Attach](https://ofs.github.io/ofs-2024.1-1/hw/f2000x/user_guides/ug_sim_ofs/ug_sim_ofs/) for more information.
+Please refer to the [UVM Simulation User Guide: OFS for Agilex® 7 SoC Attach](https://ofs.github.io/ofs-2024.1-1/hw/f2000x/user_guides/ug_sim_ofs/ug_sim_ofs/) for more information.

 ## 2 OFS High Level Architecture